lukejdavies/FourXP/README.md

 library(FourXP)
 ```

 Following this, there are a number of model and template libraries you need to have installed.
-The is an inbuilt function in FourXP with will downlaod and install these for you.
+The is an inbuilt function in FourXP with will download and install these for you.
 However, you require ~1Gb of space to do this:

 ```R
 install4XP(downloadModels = TRUE, ModelDir = ".")